srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. On the right side of the screen, click the ellipsis (...) corresponding to your resource group, and then click **Pin to dashboard**

-1. Close your _Resource groups_ blade.
+1. Close your **Resource groups** blade.

-    Your dashboard should now contain an empty Resources tile, but don't worry, we fill it up soon enough.
+    Your dashboard should now contain an empty Resources tile, but don't worry, you will fill it up soon enough.